How Often Do Children Need an Eye Exam?

 Nov 1, 2024

 Parents know that keeping up with their child’s health is a top priority, but what about their vision?
 Good vision is essential for your child’s development, learning, and overall well-being.
 So, how often should children have their eyes checked?
-At Newport Eye Care in Waterville, Maine, we recommend regular eye exams to ensure your child’s eyes are healthy and their vision is developing properly.
+At Newport Eye Care, we recommend regular pediatric eye exams in Newport to ensure your child’s eyes are healthy and their vision is developing properly.

 The recommended schedule for eye exams